per person from USD 1750

 - One should be able to hike for 6-7 hours a day.

-- One should be able to carry 8 kg themselves on backpack for preparation.
+- One should be able to carry 8 kg themselves in a backpack for preparation.

-- We suggest you to run about 4/5 miles in home for the preparation with some load on your back for 2 to 3 months to make yours climbing much more easier.
-Or use treadmill for everyday running and walking.
+- We suggest you run about 4/5 miles at home for the preparation with some load on your back for 2 to 3 months to make your climbing much more easier.
+Or use the treadmill for everyday running and walking.

-- If you have uphill location/mountain then once a week you should go to hike with loaded bag pack on your back.
-If you do not have mountain and high hills then use stairs to go up/down than elevator.
+- If you have an uphill location/mountain then once a week you should go hiking with a loaded bag pack on your back.
+If you do not have mountains and high hills then use stairs to go up/down than an elevator.

-- Regular swimming, biking, rowing is also a good way to maintain your physical strength.
+- Regular swimming, biking, and rowing are also good ways to maintain your physical strength.

 Will someone come after my arrival to pick me up at the airport?

 Yes, Trekkers Paradise representative will be there to greet you outside of Terminal Hall.
 He will be displaying Trekkers Paradise name card with your name on it.
 You will be moved to the pre-select Hotel after that.

 Do I need a visa to travel to Nepal?